kennysmithed/oels2022/oels_practical_wk3.md

 That's quite a lot of text, but it's just a very simple button response trial with a long bit of HTML-formatted bit of text to display.
 There are several other options for instruction screens - `html-keyboard-response` would be OK (although I find it's a bit too easy to advance through lots of those by mashing the keyboard), or jsPsych provides [an instructions plugin](https://www.jspsych.org/7.3/plugins/instructions/) which allows you to specify multiple pages in a single trial and gives participants the ability to scroll forwards and backwards through those pages.

 Once all the various trials are defined, we can stick them together in a timeline for the experiment.
-The timeline is very simple and is just a list of all the trials we have created up to this point:
+The timeline is very simple and is just a list of all the trials we have created up to this point, in the order we want them to appear:
 ```js
 var full_timeline = [
   consent_screen,